 I gave up on work for the afternoon—the deadline was blown so badly now that one day couldn’t make a difference—and took a shower, hoping to scrub away some of the anxieties about Pops.
 I dressed, pulling an old sweatshirt over my head, then swiped steam away from the...

 Her mother, the officer said, was dead.
 The seven-year-old with dark braids tucked her chin against the sharp edge of her collarbone and cowered in the shadows of the darkened hallway behind Aunt Louise.
 She watched the man’s mouth moving, his pale skin lit by the...

 The wind had blown hard and empty out of the Arctic for too long.
 But when the marine radio crackled to life with a forecast of better weather, I switched it off.
 No point in getting hopeful.

 A young man, cast adrift after a tour of duty in Afghanistan, finds himself in in possession of a strange power and the responsibility that comes with it.

 The house with mismatched roof tiles sits back from the road and is indistinct from its neighbors.
 Illinois Street is a busy one, and I doubt that many of the drivers take time to notice this one house in a row of similar Sears mail-order kit homes from an earlier age.
 But I do.
 I notice it every day.

 Kintsugi treats breakage and repair as part of the history of an object—part of its beauty—rather than something to hide.

 About the Author

-Ash Bennett lives in Wisconsin with her wife and family of four-footeds and works as an illustrator and web designer.
-She is learning to ice fish, and sometimes wears a Packers cap as camoflage.
+A.G.
+Bennett has been plucked from the Pacific Northwest and now lives in Wisconsin with her wife and family of four-footeds.
+She works as an illustrator and web designer.
+She is learning to ice fish, and sometimes wears a Packers cap as camouflage.
 If you can explain the purpose of a supperclub, please leave a comment, because she is still confused.